Property Division in Pennsylvania

 Dividing Property when a Marriage Ends

 prepare a settlement agreement according to the wishes of you and your spouse.
 A settlement agreement is a legal document that specifies what will happen to your shared property after your divorce is finalized.
 By having a settlement agreement in place, you eliminate the risk of conflict from misunderstanding or miscommunication about who owns what property.
-We can prepare your property division agreement before you file, during the proceedings, or once the process is completed.
+We can prepare your property division agreement before, during, or after the divorce is complete.

 debt division agreements.
-If you need to have your spouse's name removed from a real estate deed, our team can provide that service for only $65.00.
-We think every client should receive premium legal representation without premium fees, which is why we created
+If you need to have your spouse's name removed from a real estate deed, our team can provide that service for only $100.00.
+We think that every client should receive premium legal representation without premium fees, which is why we created

 The Cairns Method of Obtaining an Internet-Based Divorce℠.